 A holiday cactus, for instance, typically flowers from late November to January.
 During the flowering period, keep temperatures above 60°F and water normally.
 Your cactus then needs a rest period for about two months following flowering.
 During this time the cactus should be watered less frequently and kept relatively cool (around 55°F).
 Around April, you can increase water, temperature and re-start your feeding program.
 About two months before bloom-time, (mid-September) keep your plant dryish and cool again until buds form, at which point you can resume regular watering.

 An Easter cactus typically blooms from April to May.
 After it finishes blooming, give it a rest period of one month with more restricted water, no fertilizer and cooler temperatures (around 55°F).
 In June, resume a growing season watering schedule and keep at a normal household temperature.
 An Easter cactus will take twelve weeks or more from the time a bud is formed to flower, so begin the pre-bloom cool period in January.
 Keep your plant dryish and cool again until buds form, at which point you can resume regular watering and care.

-To propagate jungle cacti with segmented stems, cut off a section of stem with two or more segments at a joining point.
-Use the standard jungle cactus potting mixture described above and insert the cut end of the cactus gently into a pot of prepared soil.
+To propagate tropical forest cacti with segmented stems, cut off a section of stem with two or more segments at a joining point.
+Use the standard tropical forest cactus potting mixture described above and insert the cut end of the cactus gently into a pot of prepared soil.
 You can start several cuttings in a single pot and treat the cuttings as adult plants.
 No hardening of wounds is necessary with this type of plant.
-Other jungle cacti with branching or columnar stems may be propagated in the same fashion but allowing a 24 hour period for the cuttings to harden before potting on.
+Other tropical forest cacti with branching or columnar stems may be propagated in the same fashion but allowing a 24 hour period for the cuttings to harden before potting on.
 For these plants, take an entire stem or a segment of at least four inches.